-The Latest: Video shows suspect crying after alt-right rally
+The Latest: Defense set to present case in rally death trial

 Jurors have watched an interrogation video of a man accused of killing a woman and injuring dozens when he drove his car into a crowd of counterprotesters at a white nationalist rally in Virginia last year.

-In the video played for jurors Tuesday at the trial of James Alex Fields Jr., Fields began to cry and hyperventilate after police told him a woman had died and other people had been injured.
+In the video played for jurors Tuesday at the trial of James Alex Fields Jr. Fields began to cry and hyperventilate after police told him a woman had died and other people had been injured.

 Jurors also heard two recorded phone calls to his mother from jail.
 News outlets reported that in one call, Fields said he had been mobbed "by a violent group of terrorists" at the rally.
 In another, Fields referred to the mother of the woman who was killed as a "communist" and "one of those anti-white supremacists."